 The highly branched structure of glycogen (see Figure 15–12) provides a large number of sites for glycogenolysis, permitting rapid release of glucose-1-phosphate for muscle activity.
 Endurance athletes require a slower, more sustained release of glucose-1-phosphate.
 The formation of branch points in glycogen is slower than the addition of glucose units to a linear chain, and some endurance athletes practice carbohydrate loading—exercise to exhaustion (when muscle glycogen in largely depleted) followed by a high-carbohydrate meal, which results in rapid glycogen synthesis, with fewer branch points than normal.

 Glycogen Biosynthesis Involves UDP-Glucose

 As in glycolysis, glucose is phosphorylated to glucose-6-phosphate, catalyzed by hexokinase in muscle and glucokinase in liver (Figure 18–1).
 Glucose-6-phosphate is isomerized to glucose-1-phosphate by phosphoglucomutase.
-The enzyme itself is phosphorylated, and the phosphate group takes ...
+The enzyme itself is phosphorylated, and ...